 - Leslie assisted in successfully defending the certificate of need approval for a licensed organized ambulatory care facility providing radiation therapy services before the Rhode Island Superior Court and Rhode Island Supreme Court.

-- Leslie and her colleagues represented community behavioral health centers in successfully appealing the recoupment of significant government funding before an administrative hearing officer.
+- Leslie and her colleagues represented three community behavioral health centers in successfully appealing the recoupment of significant government funding before an administrative hearing officer.

-- Leslie has successfully defended health care providers in regulatory and licensing proceedings.
+- Leslie has successfully defended health care providers in numerous regulatory and licensing proceedings.